-It is extremely important that treatment is fully complete before surgery - as explained before, it is impossible to treat the hair post-surgery with electrolysis and laser.
-Hair regrowing in the urethra can cause discomfort and infections and revision surgery may be necessary.
+It is extremely important that treatment is fully complete before surgery - as explained above, it is impossible to treat the hair after surgery with electrolysis and laser.
+Hair regrowing in the vagina can cause discomfort and infections and the tissue may need to be removed surgically, which would mean a shortened vaginal depth or potentially loss of the vagina.